 Airport Transfers – 1 hour drive

-All meals during the week are provided within the programme fee and are aimed to be as varied as possible.
+During the week breakfast and dinner are provided within the programme fee and are aimed to be as varied as possible.

 You can expect some of the following meals:

 Breakfast – Self service cereals, yoghurts, toast, fresh fruits, coffee or tea

 Dinner – Set meal at a local restaurant between 6pm-7pm featuring chicken or beef with beans, pasta, vegetables or rice.
 Alternative nights might include Braai or volunteers preparing a meal together.